 Coat of Arms

-The Monarch Business School Formal Coat of Arms is formed on a shield of gold with a broad royal blue center band.
-The shield includes an open book to signify an institution of higher learning which is the tradition for schools, colleges and universities.
+The Formal Coat of Arms is formed on a shield of gold with a broad royal blue center band.
+The shield includes an open book to signify an institution of higher learning focused on knowledge and inquiry and the open exchange of ideas across cultures.
+The shield itself stands for academic rigor and the protection of truth.
 The lower section of the shield contains three peaks which signify the mountains of Switzerland where the School makes it home.
-The shield is topped by three crowns which represent the main faculties of higher learning being: Economics/Business, Science and the Arts.
+The shield is topped by three crowns which represent the main faculties of higher learning being: Economics/Business, Science, and the Arts.
 The center crown in gold represents the main focus of Monarch being Economics and Business studies.
 The three crowns taken together underscore that business studies and commerce always exists in relations to the other faculties and areas of society and must have a balanced view.
-The crowns are visual representations of the term Monarch.
+The crowns are visual representations of the term Monarch and represent the pursuit of wisdom and integrity in leadership.
+It signifies that the highest form of management is service guided by ethical awareness.
+The Monarch Blue reflects trust, intellect, and depth of understanding, while the Monarch Gold represents achievement, virtue, and illumination through learning.